WinnieChun1234/ENGG1340Project/README.md

 *   All whitened cells should be connected horizontally or vertically with one another.

 #### Solving Technique
-We advise the player to solve the board the following hints:
+We advise the player to solve the board using the following hints:
 *   Whiten all cells in adjacent with a black cell horizontally and vertically.
 *   Search for two consecutive cells will same number in the same row/column, and then blacken all other cells with this number in the same row/column.
 *   Whiten all cells which blocks the white cells in connecting one another if necessary.
 *   If there are sandwich triple (three in a row), the middle one must be whitened and other two must be blackened.
 *   If there are sandwich pair (e.g. ABA) in a row, the middle one must be whitened.
-*   If four same number is situated in the conern, the black cell must go from the corner.
+*   If four same number is situated in the corner, the black cell must go from the corner.

 ## Features and functions
 Our version of game will be divided into three modes.